-- Not having past and irrelevant conduct discussed during any resulting proceedings; - Submitting a written account of the incident; - Having one's identity protected in compliance with Title IX and FERPA; - Having an opportunity to present an impact statement during the judicial board hearing process; - Requesting immediate on-campus housing relocation, transfer of classes, change in transportation or working situations, or other steps to prevent unnecessary or unwanted contact or proximity to an alleged assailant.
+- Not having past and irrelevant conduct discussed during any resulting proceedings. - Submitting a written account of the incident. - Having one's identity protected in compliance with Title IX and FERPA. - Having an opportunity to present an impact statement during the judicial board hearing process. - Requesting immediate on-campus housing relocation, transfer of classes, change in transportation or working situations, or other steps to prevent unnecessary or unwanted contact or proximity to an alleged assailant.
 When possible and reasonably available, requests will be accommodated.

-8. Resources and Support for an Accused Student
+8. Resources for Student Respondents